 Refugee – A person who has been forced to leave their country in order to escape war, persecution, or violence.

-Replacement-Level Fertility – The total fertility rate at which a population exactly replaces itself from one generation to the next, without migration.
+Replacement-level fertility – The total fertility rate (see below) at which a population exactly replaces itself from one generation to the next.
 The rate is roughly 2.1 children per woman, although it may vary with mortality rates.

 Sustainable Development Goals (SDGs) – A universal set of goals, targets and indicators that UN member states use to frame their agendas and political policies.
 The Sustainable Development Goals include a broad range of sustainable development issues, ranging from ending poverty and hunger, improving health and education, as well as combating climate change.

-Total Fertility Rate – The average number of children that would be born to each woman over her lifetime if she were to live to the end of her child-bearing years and give birth to children in alignment with the prevailing age-specific fertility rates.
+Total Fertility Rate – The average number of children that would be born to each woman over her lifetime if she were to live to the end of her child-bearing years.
+This is an approximate guide to family size and the measure used by demographers and family planners to